CDC Guidance on Face Masks

 Hays County Food Bank

-Hays County Food Bank will be offering drive-thru pick up service.
+- Hays County Food Bank will be offering drive-thru pick up service.
+Even if you do not meet the usual guidelines for the Food Bank, if you have lost your job, or lost your sole provider, then you may be eligible for a set period of time.
 Some important reminders: please don’t attend a distribution if you are sick.
-The Food Bank offices are closed to the public and all nutrition classes are canceled until the end of April.
 Please call to schedule a donation drop-off, 512-392-8300.
 Check their social media and website for updates and helpful information.

 Central Texas WIC